About Gordon Kirkland

-In 1990 Kirkland suffered a serious spinal cord injury that left him partially paralyzed.
+In 1990 Kirkland suffered a serious spinal cord injury.
 He jokes that this was a golfing injury, because his car was rear-ended while he was on the way to a golf course, and it significantly changed his handicap.

 In 1994, Kirkland started writing short humorous essays.
 They were picked up as a weekly newspaper feature column by the Moncton, New Brunswick Times & Transcript.
 In 1996, Kirkland began syndicating the column to newspapers in Canada and the United States, eventually appearing in dozens of newspapers.
 The column ran continuously until 2007.